-Question Answer Marks EITHER 3(a) 'The comedy in the plays is visual and verbal, and exposes human weakness.'
-In the light of this comment, discuss some of the ways Soyinka uses comedy in both of the plays.
+Question Answer Marks EITHER 3(a) Discuss Fugard's dramatic presentation of what he calls 'white guilt' in The Train Driver and Have You Seen Us? .
 25 Mark according to the levels of response marking criteria.
-OR 3(b) Analyse the following extract, considering it in relation to Soyinka's dramatic methods and concerns here and elsewhere in both plays.
-Mark according to the levels of response marking criteria.
-25
+OR 3(b) Analyse the following extract and consider in what ways it is characteristic of Fugard's use of monologues, both here and elsewhere in the plays.
+You should pay close attention to the language, tone and action in your answer.
+25 Mark according to the levels of response marking criteria.